top of page

 Links of interest:

-There are four groups of consumers of water concessions in the country:
+There are four groups of water concession consumers in the country:

 • Agricultural sector.
-In 2020, this sector had 76% of the total water concessions for crop and livestock irrigation.
+In 2020, this sector accounted for 76% of the total water allocated for crop and livestock irrigation.

-• Public supply.
-This represents 15% of the total concessioned water and is distributed through drinking water networks to households, industries and other users connected to these networks.
+• Public water supply.
+It represents 15% of the total water concessions and is distributed through drinking water networks to homes, industries, and other users connected to these networks.

-• Self-supplied industry.
-This represents 5% of the total concessioned and includes companies that take water directly from the country's rivers, streams, lakes and aquifers.
+• Self-sufficient industry.
+It represents 5% of the total concessions and includes companies that draw water directly from the country's rivers, streams, lakes, and aquifers.

-• Thermoelectric power plants.
-Represents 4% of the water concessioned.
+• Thermal power plants.
+They represent 4% of the water allocated.

 bottom of page